Salaried director discussing pay.

 Assuming the director is not a self-employed NED, they can receive a salary.
 However, the company should then take into account the Income Tax and National Insurance implications.

 Any salary a director receives above the Annual Personal Allowance (£12,570 in the 2021/22 tax year) will be subject to Income Tax at the basic or higher rate.
-The director will also be subject to Employee National Insurance contributions if their salary is above the National Insurance Primary Threshold of £9,568.
+The director will also be subject to Employee National Insurance contributions if their salary exceeds the Primary Threshold, which is currently aligned with the Personal Allowance (£12,570).

 However, if the director is regarded by HMRC as an ‘office holder’ and doesn’t have a contract of employment or receive a regular salary, they will not be subject to National Minimum Wage Regulations.
 That means the director can choose to take a lower salary, which will provide certain tax advantages: